codeigniter4/CodeIgniter4/user_guide_src/source/concepts/mvc.rst

 The other responsibility of the controller is to handles everything that pertains to HTTP requests - redirects, authentication, web safety, encoding, etc. In short, the controller is where you make sure that people are allowed to be there, and they get the data they need in a format they can use.

+Controllers are typically stored in `/application/controllers`, though they can use a namespace to be grouped however you need.

 :doc:`Find out more about controllers </general/controllers>`